Peakboard/peakboard-templates.github.io/_templates/Production-Overview-Completed-Parts/en.md

 ---
 layout: article
-title: lean production dashboard – target/actual comparison in manufacturing
+title: Lean production dashboard – target/actual comparison in manufacturing
 description:
   - The dashboard for continuous improvement in your lean production!
 This template provides a useful overview of your production processes!
 It shows you the quantity of finished parts and the target quantity in a target/actual comparison.
 In addition, you can view throughput and downtimes, GAE values, orders and other meta-information.
 Download the template directly and customize it according to your needs.
 lang: en